SavvasStephanides/lamp-in-docker/README.md

 docker-compose up
 ````

-## 🔍 Check your site:

-Go to http://localhost from a browser.
+To visit your site, go to http://localhost from a browser.
 You should see a site starting with "Below are messages from MySQL:"

 To access the Adminer database console, go to http://localhost:8081